gmvoit/just-the-docs/descriptions/FittingData.md

 ### Radial Profiles

-An atmosphere's predicted radial profiles, $P(r)$, $T(r)$, and $\rho (r)$, come directly from the input parameters as described in the previous section ...
+An input parameter set determines the radial thermodynamic profiles, $P(r)$, $T(r)$, and $\rho (r)$, a model atmosphere as described in the previous section.
+They can be directly compared with deprojected versions of $P(r)$, $T(r)$, and $\rho (r)$ derived from observational data, providing constraints on the input parameters.
+However, reliable deprojection generally requires high-quality data and approximate spherical symmetry.

 ### Projected Profiles

-Forward modeling of projected observables usually results in more robust fits to observational data ...
+Forward modeling of projected observables therefore results in more robust fits to observational data ...

 ### Global Properties

 Data sets with many objects ...

 ## Scaling Laws